 From a practical standpoint, this research provides practical insights for hotel managers and practitioners aiming to promote workplace sustainability.
 First, the study indicates that sustainable leadership is vital in promoting the adoption of sustainable work practices among employees.
 Hotel managers should prioritize environmental sustainability in their leadership, as this can directly influence employees' engagement in sustainable practices.
 Leadership training programs could incorporate sustainability as a core component, ensuring all levels of leadership are equipped to promote sustainability.
 Second, perceived environmental corporate social responsibility emphasizes the need for hotels to promote environmentally responsible practices and effectively communicate these efforts to their employees.
-Regular and transparent communication about environmental initiatives and a clear commitment to corporate social responsibility can boost employees' perceptions of an organization's commitment to sustainability objectives.
-Hotels should incorporate corporate social responsibility into their strategic planning, ensuring sustainability is integrated into operations, leadership philosophy, and employee morale, thereby fostering sustainability is expected to enhance environmental outcomes and employee morale, thereby fostering sustainability work behavior and a robust organizational culture of sustainability.
+Regular and transparent communication about environmental initiatives and a clear commitment to corporate social responsibility can boost employees' perceptions of an organization's commitment to sustainability.
+Lastly, the study underscores the necessity of coordinating leadership strategies with broader sustainability objectives.
+Hotels should incorporate corporate social responsibility into their strategic planning, ensuring sustainability is integrated into operations, leadership philosophy, and employee engagement strategies.
+This strategy is expected to enhance environmental outcomes and employee morale, thereby fostering sustainable work behavior and a robust organizational culture of sustainability.